By Holly Lynne Killian

 For The Birmingham Times

 “Littering is stupid!
 Be a litter quitter!”
 This is the blunt but honest message that the Litter Quitters Committee is hoping to leave with Jefferson County high school students and its citizens.
-Now in its fifth year, the committee aims to educate students and citizens about the negative effects of litter while also empowering students to become more actively involved in clean water promotion.
+Now in its sixth year, the Committee aims to educate students and citizens about the negative effects of litter while also empowering students to become more actively involved in clean water promotion.

 Based on a Keep America Beautiful study, the most frequent culprits of littering are young adults aged 18 to 35.
 This demographic is three times more likely to litter than older adults.
-That is why the committee focuses their attention on high school students, stopping bad habits before they are formed.
+That is why the Committee has chosen to focus their attention on high school students, stopping bad habits before they are formed.

-“It is always fun to see how creative the students can be from year to year.
-It makes for an intense competition!” says Hana Berres, Litter Quitters committee member.
-The committee is excited to announce the official 1st place winners of the 2022 video competition.
+“It is always fun to see how creative the students can be from year to year and how they incorporate trending events.
+It makes for a exciting competition!” says Hana Berres, Litter Quitters Committee member.
+The Committee is excited to announce the official 1st place winners of the 2023 video competition.
+They are: Locust Fork Basin-Clay Chalkville High School, Cahaba River Basin-Shades Valley High School, and the Valley Creek Basin-Oak Grove High School.

-They are: North Zone-Clay Chalkville High School, East Zone-Shades Valley High School, and the West Zone-Oak Grove High School.
-The committee also awards a school whose video demonstrated both great technical skills as well as a great water protection message.
-This year, Homewood High School was awarded the “Best Overall” award.
-Congrats to all these students and teachers.
-They worked very hard this year and the committee is proud of all their work.
+The Committee also awards a school whose video demonstrated both great technical skills as well as a great water protection message.
+This year, Minor High School was awarded the “Best Message” award.
+Congrats to all these students and teachers!
+They worked very hard this year and the Committee is proud of all their work.

 We encourage you to learn more about the Litter Quitters Campaign and how to get involved in stopping the litter epidemic in Jefferson County.
-Visit www.litterquitters.org for more information, see a listing of the upcoming local volunteer litter cleanups, hear the radio PSA, and watch the television PSA along with all the student videos.
-This summer, the Committee is excited to also announce our first ever Tik Tok Challenge available to students attending a school in Jefferson County, aged 14 to 22.
-Students can create a maximum 60-second anti littering message.
-Two awards will be given for likes and content.
-The competition will run through July 15.
-Those interested should contact our committee and visit our website for details. www.litterquitters.org
+Visit www.litterquitters.org for more information, see a listing of the upcoming local volunteer litter cleanups, e-recycling events, hear the radio PSA, and watch the television PSA along with all the student videos.

 Join us to be Litter Quitters.